Deathbyfarting/eliza/README.md

 2) Processing Library Template: https://github.com/processing/processing-library-template

+3) All credit goes to eliza's creator and all who edited it befor me

 INSTRUCTIONS

 The library is easy to use.
 Just import it, and then create an Eliza object: